CherokeeLanguage/Cherokee-TTS/data/cherokee-audio/sam-hider/README.txt

 * The extracted audio data is NOT available for download and will NOT be redistributed.
 (Copyright reasons.)

 * The "ssa." entry for mp3/syllabary-2-04-gwasv.mp3 is intentional.
 Sam is combining the Ꮝ and Ꮜ when pronouncing them.

+Original appears to be tape.

+45Hz to 9KHz.
+There is a definite drop in frequency response starting at 9KHz.